Khaled110/Unicorn-Companies-Dashboard/README.md

 # Unicorn-Companies-Dashboard
 An interactive dashboard using plotly and dash.
-The dashboard provides insights about unicorn companies compare between them in different countries and industries.
+The dashboard provides insights about unicorn companies and compare between them in different countries and industries.

 This is a screenshot for the dashboard